JackCai1206/transformer_arithmetic_v2/notes.md

 - train on composed task, and test on LG for individual tasks
   - Does not work well/ more noisy
 - compare with abacus
-  - fixed a bug for inference, but not sure, sanity checking (WIP ida 2)
+  - should work if I just train longer?
+(WIP ida 1,2)

 ## Smaller tasks
 - rotate-reverse